 - The standard deduction is a set amount taxpayers can deduct from earned income on their taxes.

-- Standard deduction figures are determined by the Internal Revenue Service (IRS) based on the taxpayer's filing status and the tax year.
+- Standard deduction figures are determined by the IRS based on the taxpayer's filing status and the tax year.

 - Depending on your own financial situation, you may opt to take a standard deduction or an itemized deduction on your tax return.